mohamedatia2223/HospitalWebsite/Backend/README.md

     "AllowedHosts": "*",
     "ConnectionStrings": {
         "DefaultConnection": "yourconnectionstring"
+    },
+    "JWT" : {
+      "Issuer" : "yourissuer" ,
+      "Audience" : "youraudience" ,
+      "Key" : "yoursecretkey"
     }
 }

 ```

-> don't forget to replace `"yourconnectionstring"` with an actual connection string
+> don't forget to replace `"yourconnectionstring"` with an actual connection string , and the other JWT issuer,audience,key values with your own

 2. run `dontnet restore` to install all dependancies